Word of Thanks

 Middelburg, June 2018

 I must honestly say that I found it quite a daring venture to give addresses about this Bible book.
-Song of Songs is a poetic book and I am not very poetic.
-When we read this book, we may think: ‘Do we as husband and wife live together like this?
+Song of Songs is a poetic book and I am not so poetic.
+When we read the book, we can think: ‘Do we as husband and wife live together like this?
 Do we as husband and wife talk about and to each other as it happens in this book?
-I love my wife a lot, and try to make her see and hear that, in my own way.
-But that is somewhat different from what is described, or sung about, in this book.
+I love my wife a lot and try to make her see and hear that in my own way.
+But that is somewhat different from what is described in this book, or rather: being sung.

 Yet we have these manifestations of love in God’s Word.
-It therefore, has something to say to us.
-It is also true of this book of the Bible, that it is inspired by God.
-Therefore, it is “profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2Tim 3:16-1716All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness;17so that the man of God may be adequate, equipped for every good work.).
+It therefore has something to say to us.
+It is also true of this book of the Bible that it is inspired by God, because it is “profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2Tim 3:16-17).

 This book is about love relationships, about relationships between husband and wife.
 We can apply that to our marriage.
-Much of it can also be applied to our family, and also to our relationships with our fellow believers, our brothers and sisters.
-From what we read in this book about love, we can therefore learn a lot about the way we look at each other, how we see each other and what we say to each other, in short, how we deal with each other.
+Many of it can also be applied to our family, but also to our relationships with our fellow believers, our brothers and sisters.
+From what we read in this book about love, we can therefore learn a lot about the way we look at each other, how we see each other and what we say to each other, in short how we deal with each other.

 Introduction to Song of Songs

 From Solomon we have three books in the Bible.
-Besides the book Song of Songs, he also wrote Proverbs and Ecclesiastes.
+Besides the book Song of Songs, he also wrote the books Proverbs and Ecclesiastes.
 In both books Solomon says something about a woman.

 The book describes the development of the feelings of love between Solomon and a girl, his bride, for whom he conceived love.
 It is a declaration of love by Solomon at the beginning of a relationship he builds up with the girl.

-Young lovers write to each other.
+Young lovers write each other.
 Once you are married, you live together and do not write to each other anymore.
 When my wife and I were still engaged, I did write letters to my fiancée.
-Some time ago, when my wife and I were talking about our letter writing during our engagement, she said she would like to have another letter from me.
-We had been married at that time, for almost thirty-four years.
-I wrote her a letter about what she has meant to me all the time we have been married; as a wife, as the mother of our children and as the grandmother of our grandchildren.
-I gave it to her on the same day we had been married for thirty-four years.
+Some time ago, when my wife and I were talking about our letter writing in our engagement time, she said she would like to have another letter from me.
+We were married at that time for almost thirty-four years.
+I wrote her a letter about what she has meant to me all the time we have been married as a wife, as the mother of our children and as the grandmother of our grandchildren.
+I gave it to her on the day we were married for thirty-four years.

 Women long for such expressions.
 It is good that a man regularly tells his wife what she means to him.
-Let him do that in his own way.
+Let him do that in his own way, as he is.
 It is also good when a wife asks her husband what she means to him.

-It can also be added that it is good to tell our children and grandchildren from time to time, that we love them and how happy we are that they belong to the family.
-We can make them feel that love too, for example, by taking the little ones on our laps and reading to them.
+It can also be added that it is good to tell our children and grandchildren from time to time that we love them and how happy we are that they belong to the family.
+We can make them feel that too, for example by taking the little ones on their laps and reading them to them.
 We can make the older children and grandchildren feel this by showing interest in their study or plans.
 These are expressions that we may need to learn, but it is important that we regularly “declare” our love to them.

 But the declaration of love is not the only meaning of Song of Songs.
-In the prophetic application, we see in Solomon a picture of the Lord Jesus, and in the bride a picture of Jerusalem – or the faithful remnant – and that especially in the end times, that is the time of the great tribulation.
-That Solomon is a picture of the Lord Jesus is indicated by the Lord Himself when He says of Himself: “And behold, someone greater than Solomon is here (Mt 12:42b42[The] Queen of [the] South will rise up with this generation at the judgment and will condemn it, because she came from the ends of the earth to hear the wisdom of Solomon; and behold, something greater than Solomon is here.).
+In the prophetic application we see in Solomon a picture of the Lord Jesus and in the bride a picture of Jerusalem – or the faithful remnant – and that especially in the end times, that is the time of the great tribulation.
+That Solomon is a picture of the Lord Jesus is indicated by the Lord Himself when He says of Himself: “And behold, something greater than Solomon is here” (Mt 12:42b).

 In Song of Songs there are many things that make clear how the remnant as the bride and the Lord Jesus as the Bridegroom are led to each other.
 This means that we have a lot of prophecy in this book.
 It tells us something about future events.

 In addition to its literal and prophetic meaning, the book has a third meaning, which is its practical or spiritual application for us.
 We can apply the beautiful content of Song of Songs to our personal life of faith, to our relationship with the Lord Jesus.
 By extension, there are also applications to the relationships in our marriages and families and the relationship with our fellow believers.
-In this commentary, the focus in the reflection on this ‘song of love’ is on these latter relationships.
+In this commentary the focus in the reflection on this ‘song of love’ is on this.